SCCapstone/Unity-Job-Search/README.md

 VR Interactable:
 Add VR Interactable Component to your desired game object.
+-Add Collision Box 3D
--Next create a new script that has the following functions
+-Next create a new script that has the following functions -HandleOver, handles when the cursor is over.
+-HandleClick, handles clicking with the cursor.
+-HandleOut, handles the cursor moving out of objects collision box.
+-HandleDoubleClick, handles double clicking the object when cursor is in collision box.